Loss Bounds for Approximate Influence-Based Abstraction: Experimental setup

 \subsection{Traffic Network}

-We simulate a busy traffic network with $4$ lanes and $4$ traffic light agents at the intersections (see Figure . in the main text).
+We simulate a busy traffic network represented by a regular grid formed by $4$ road segments and $4$ traffic light agents at the intersections (see Figure \ref{TrafficGrid}).
 At every time step, each agent observes the state of a $3\times 3$ grid around the intersection.
 We consider the traffic light at position $(1,1)$ as the local agent.
-We employ fixed policy for the other $3$ agents.
-Precisely, agent $(1,4)$ and agent $(4,1)$ prioritize the horizontal lane whenever there is a vehicle waiting.
+We employ fixed policies for the other $3$ agents.
+Precisely, agent $(1,4)$ and agent $(4,1)$ prioritize the horizontal lane whenever a vehicle is waiting.
 For the agent in $(4,4)$ we use a random policy.
-The local space of the agent will be then composed by the observations at each side of the intersection $x=(south,\, east,\, north,\, west)$, for $south,\, east,\, north,\, west\in\{0,1\}$ where $1$ corresponds to a vehicle and $0$ to none.
+The local space of the agent is composed by the observations at each side of the intersection $X=(south,\, east,\, north,\, west)$, for $south,\, east,\, north,\, west\in\{0,1\}$ where $1$ corresponds to a vehicle and $0$ to none.
 The local agent can then decide to prioritize the horizontal or the vertical lane $a_{loc}\in\{hor,vert\}$.
 Then, it will receive a local reward corresponding to the number of cars waiting at the intersection $R(x)=-east-north$.
-The outgoing vehicles from $west$ and $south$ have some probability to re-enter in the system from the parallel lane and then affect the other agents decisions.
+The outgoing vehicles from $west$ and $south$ have some probability to re-enter in the system from the parallel lane and then affect the decisions at other intersections.
 In this domain we set the horizon to $4$ and we will keep the initial state distribution fixed.
 The only information the local agent needs to retrieve from the rest of the model is whether a car will access the local model from the incoming lanes.
 That is $X_{\text{dest}}=(east,north)$.
-To predict incoming cars, the information the agent needs is the history of outgoing cars from $south$ and $west$, $D^t=((south^0,\, east^0),\dots,(south^t,\, east^t))$.
-We
+To predict the car inflow, the local necessary information consists of the history of outgoing cars from $south$ and $west$, $D^t=((south^0,\, east^0),\dots,(south^t,\, east^t))$.

 For this approximation we train a LSTM NN up to 16 epochs with 10000 samples drawn from a exploratory random policy for the local agent.
 At each training time the NN sees the history of the $(south,\, east)$ and predicts the distribution of $(east^{t},north^{t})$.